MarcMachaczek/FractonNQS/README.md

 ## Setup

-A Python$\geq3.10$ installation is required.
+A Python $\geq3.10$ installation is required.
 Further, a Linux based OS is strongly recommended (due to JAX constraints).
 After cloning the repository, a new virtual environment `venv` can be created with the command:

 ```